MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 This configuration ensures that the only way that anyone can assume the deployment role is if the subject (sub) matches the specific branch name `octo-branch`.
 If a deployment attempts to assume the role outside of that branch it will be denied, combined with standard branch protections (no code pushed directly to branch, must have been via a Pull Request and have approvals by other approved members) ensures that the only way code can be deployed is via the review and approval process.

-In contrary to the above, the documentation continues on to provide a way to create a Trust Policy when using GitHub environments:
+Contrary to the above, the documentation continues on to provide a way to create a Trust Policy when using GitHub environments:

 > If you use a workflow with an environment, the sub field must reference the environment name: repo:OWNER/REPOSITORY:environment:NAME.
 ```